 Analog versus digital controls

 The Classic and Hybrid Volcanoes differ significantly when it comes to the user interface, but both can be a pain to use in the dark.
-The Classic’s lighted buttons are easy to find, but the analog knob makes it hard to see what temperature is selected at night.
-The Hybrid’s lighted digital temperature display is easy to see in any conditions (and can be dimmed with the custom controls), but the buttons don’t light up, making them hard to locate in darker conditions.
+The Classic’s lighted buttons are easy to find, but the analog knob makes it hard to see what temperature setting is selected at night.
+The Hybrid’s lighted digital display is easy to see in any conditions (and can be dimmed with the custom controls), but the buttons work more like a touchscreen and don’t light up, which makes them hard to locate in darker conditions.

 Hybrid is $220 more

 The Hybrid ($699) costs significantly more than the Classic ($479).
 The Volcano Classic has satisfied users for decades, so there’s nothing to shy away from.
 But the Hybrid brings significant upgrades to the table.
-It’s not just tighter digital temperature control - the Hybrid adds a whip, quicker extraction, and programmable features not found anywhere else.
+It’s not just tighter digital temperature control - the Hybrid adds a whip (not compatible with the Classic, quicker extraction, and programmable features not found anywhere else.